helaili/jekyll-action/README.md

 ![image](https://user-images.githubusercontent.com/2787414/51083411-188d1b00-171a-11e9-9a25-f8b06f33053e.png)

 ### Known Limitation
 Publishing of the GitHub pages can fail when using the `GITHUB_TOKEN` secret instead of the `JEKYLL_PAT`.
-But it might work to :smile:
+But it might work too :smile: